altemiq/command-line-api/src/CommandLine.Logging/readme.md

 configuration.Invoke(args);
 ```

-If the `CliOptions.VerbosityOption` is added, this sets the `MinimumLevel` on the builder.
+If a `VerbosityOption` is added, this sets the `MinimumLevel` on the builder.